 III.
 ACCESS RESTRICTIONS

-A. Visitors shall not be permitted in any Cal State San Marcos laboratory:
+A. Visitors shall not be permitted in any California State University, San Marcos laboratory:

 B. In addition, visitors shall not be allowed:

 C. High School and Undergraduate Students Employed or Volunteering in Laboratories